DaneWeber/presentations/UndercoverScrumMaster/UndercoverScrumMaster.md

 * need the big picture for executive decision-making
 * want early input to avoid bad path dependency
 * also want to focus on the work-at-hand (fun feedback loops)
+* and want to reduce cognitive load

 ---

 ## "Pairing," pairing, and Pairing

-* full pairing takes infrastructure and courage
+* full pairing takes infrastructure (hardware/screeshare) and courage
-* not intuitive and probably not comfortable
+* not intuitive and generally not comfortable
+* even close collaboration is a skill and not guaranteed to succeed

 ---